Something to Write Home About: Background and writing

+Recording and production

 In June 1999, the band travelled from Kansas City, Missouri to Los Angeles, California to record their next album.
 Before the group could start, Vagrant Records' co-owner Jon Cohen had to borrow money from his parents, who mortgaged their house in order to fund the sessions.
 The album was recorded over the course of six weeks in June and July 1999 at Mad Hatter Studios in Silver Lake, Los Angeles.
 The band would spend the daytime at the studio and spend nights at a friend's house.
 They produced the record themselves, with co-producers Chad Blinman and Alex Brahl, the latter of which did additional engineering.
 Blinman handled recording, while Dale Lawton served as an assistant.
 Blinman mixed the recordings, while the album was mastered by Ramon Breton at Oceanview Mastering.
 Several of the songs included were re-recorded from past releases: "Red Letter Day" from the Red Letter Day EP, "Ten Minutes" on a 7" vinyl for the Sub Pop Singles Club and "I'm a Loner Dottie, a Rebel" for a split release with Braid.

-Composition and lyrics
+Music and lyrics

 Something to Write Home About is an emo and pop-punk album that takes influence from 1960s pop and 1980s new wave.
 Ian Cohen of Stereogum described the album in the context of the band's contemporaries: "Braid and the Promise Ring were too quirky, Saves The Day hadn’t quite shed their hardcore origins, and Texas Is The Reason and Mineral were too artsy and esoteric".
 He added that Something to Write Home About "occup[ied] that perfect nexus between punk, emo, indie rock, and pure power-pop".
 When making the album, the band tried to consciously expand their sound from the harder edge of Four Minute Mile.
 Pryor cites Wilco's Summerteeth (1999), Jimmy Eat World's Clarity (1999) and the Foo Fighters' The Colour and the Shape as primary influences in writing new material.
 While the group had toyed with keyboards on Four Minute Mile, they incorporated more of it with the inclusion of Dewees into the band.
 According to Pryor, they had been listening to Weezer a lot and wanted more synthesizer parts, with Dewees being "such a talented piano player, he just sort of upped the ante."
 Dewees' keyboard parts recalled the work of Duran Duran, which PopMatters music critic Dave Meehan said "provide a melodic counterpoint to [...]
 Suptic's thrashing and give the whole album a party-like-its-1983 feel".
 The album incorporates quiet-loud dynamics and sing-along choruses.
 The tracks have been described as "energetic bursts of emotional angst."